MiguelDelao/ABSTRACT-Community-Service-Tracker/README.md

 # App Documentation
 This will hold all the documentation for the app.

-# Admin Hub
+These buttons fall under the Admin Hub.

 ## All Students

 * GENERAL
 This tab gives you a list of all the students in the database in the form of a data grid.
 You can edit people as well by selecting them and the text boxes fill in with that persons info.